jeevansurendran/movieapp/README.md

 [Paging Library](https://developer.android.com/topic/libraries/architecture/paging) and
 [Material Design](https://material.io/).
-It's code is implemented based on the [Reposoitory Pattern](https://msdn.microsoft.com/en-us/library/ff649690.aspx) and built to add in new components easily.
+It's code is implemented based on the [Reposoitory Pattern](https://msdn.microsoft.com/en-us/library/ff649690.aspx) and its patten is built in such a way that its east to add in new components.